emmabartelsen123/IR-VASE-Permittivity-Extraction/README.md

 ## Acknowledgments

 This work was developed in the [Caldwell Lab](https://engineering.vanderbilt.edu/bio/joshua-caldwell) at Vanderbilt University.
-Funding acknowledged from [add your grant sources — e.g. NIH R03, ONR, NRL].

 ---